Numbers Game: Both Union/A-C Valley and Keystone Hope to Nullify Foe's Biggest Threats

 “He’s been a work in progress this week,” Dittman said.
 “He seems to be getting better and better every day, so we’ll have to see where he’s at.”

-The series between the two schools has been interesting the past few years.
+The series between the two schools has been interesting for the past few years.

 Last season, the Panthers and Falcon Knights clashed on a Thursday night with Keystone jumping out to an early 12-0 lead thanks to a defensive and special teams score by Nellis.